 I see plainly that you are ignorant of this.
 You speak of the idea of obligation to the law, of the idea of law.
 Now if, being under obligation, you are bound by the law, you have certainly not truly kept it (though your new nature loves it, and love is the fulfilment of it); and if you have not kept it, and you are under obligation to do so, it condemns you, it justly drives you from the presence of God.
-If you are bound by die law, and have failed in its obligations (and such is the case), you must
+If you are bound by the law, and have failed in its obligations (and such is the case), you must

 {370}

 either weaken it and annul its obligations, or perish.
 Obligation to a law requires either that it should be kept, or that one should be condemned by it: there is nothing else.
 It knows nothing of grace.
 It could know nothing of it.
 You have not kept it.
 Are you bound to do so?
 You must wipe off this obligation in order to escape.
 Faith and the grace of God alone maintain the authority of the law, because I acknowledge myself lost if I am under the law, and I see that Christ has undergone its curse, and has placed me in an entirely new position which unites two things: perfect righteousness before God, because it is the righteousness of God accomplished in Christ; and life, the participation of the divine nature according to the power of resurrection.
 I cannot have the two husbands, two obligations at the same time, the law and Christ.
 In Christ I am dead.
-Now the law has authority and is binding as long as we live; but being dead (because Christ died for me) I am delivered from the law that I may belong *to another* (this is the plain language of the word), to Him who is raised again from the dead *that we may bring forth fruit unto God.* Are you bound by the law?
+Now the law has authority and is binding as long as we live; but being dead (because Christ died for me) I am delivered from the law that I may belong *to another* (this is the plain language of the word), to Him who is raised again from the dead *that we may bring forth fruit unto God*.
+Are you bound by the law?
 The law will strictly maintain its authority and this obligation; it must do so, and will condemn you as surely as you are a sinner.
 If I am dead, it has no more authority over me, for it cannot cross that barrier; I belong to Another.
 Through the law I am dead to the law, that I might live unto God; it is no longer I that live, but Christ lives in me.

 Christ was under the law during His life, in resurrection He is so no longer.
 Now the commands, whether they be called of God, or whether they be called of Christ, have another character for the Christian.
 All that Christ has said, all that His apostles have said, everything in which the Old Testament displays His will, direct and govern the life which we already possess, and have the authority of the word of God, of God Himself, over our soul.
 I have life; the words of Christ, His commands (and whatever is found elsewhere in the word of the same character is the same in principle), are the expression of this life in Him, its fruits in every respect according to the perfection and according to the will of God Himself, and they are the directions for this life in me.
 By following them I walk according to the thoughts of God, and according to His will; it is the law of liberty, because I already possess the life of which it prescribes the perfection; and being the expression